 “Drugstore makeup can be just as high-quality as department-store colors.
 Look for matte formulas and vibrant colors, which you can use sparingly for a sheer effect.”

 Manicurist Elisa Ferri, New York City

 Which beauty products are worth spending on and which aren't?
-See Smartest Beauty Buys.
+See splurge or save? the smartest beauty buys.